 MEMBERSHIP FEES - HCP endeavours to ensure membership fees are affordable for individuals and families

-TRAINING WORKSHOPS - HCP offers training workshops for directors, stage manager, actors and various facets of theatre when volunteers are available.
+TRAINING WORKSHOPS - HCP would like to offer more training workshops for directors, stage manager, actors and various facets of theatre when volunteers are available.
 A Youth Theatre program is something HCP would like to develop.

 INTO THE FUTURE - HCP will strive to continue to provide the best possible local amateur theatre in the community and remain optimistic that the audience base will continue to grow to ensure the sustainability of amateur theatre in Hanover and the surrounding communities.